arkency/posts/posts/2021-01-08-4-simple-strategies-to-start-with-event-versioning.md

 end
 ```

-Anyways, mutating past events is what most people intuitively do if they weren't previously exposed to the topic of event versioning.
-But, I believe in most cases you should not do it.
-Looks like it's just fine, but:
+This way or another, mutating past events is what most people intuitively do if they weren't previously exposed to the topic of event versioning.
+But, I believe in most cases you should not go for this strategy.
+It seems like it's just fine, but:

 * Do you control all the consumers?
 * An event is a fact — should you be changing the history?
 * An event is conventionally assumed to be immutable.
 What if some other piece of code (rightfully) depends on this assumption?
 * Do you go for this strategy only to avoid dealing with the other ones?
 What if you become used to it and one day employ it in a situation where the consequences will show up?

 This strategy can be still fine in situations like: the event was only published on a staging environment so far.
 Or when you control the consumers and the change is trivial — where triviality can mean anything depending on your team.
-A lot of people are fine with it for e.g. event name change.
+A lot of people are fine with it for e.g. event name change, some other people will say changing a key/value in the payload is trivial too (like `user_id: 12345` -> `approved_by: "someone@example.com"`).

 <!-- If you still need to do it on occassion and you feel anxious about not screwing something up, it may be useful to dump the previous payload to the event metadata or to another technical event. -->